 A simple online search about cannabis will produce a plethora of information about cannabis, its use and effects.
-As with any drug, including alcohol, the effects are variable and will depend on a number of factors such as dose, method of administration, concurrent drug use, individual metabolism, etc. It is difficult to generalize, but the primary effect of cannabis is a state of relaxation and a feeling of euphoria and happiness.
+As with any drug, the effects are variable and will depend on a number of factors such as dose, method of administration, concurrent drug use, individual metabolism. etc.

+It is difficult to generalize, but the primary effect of cannabis is a state of relaxation and a feeling of euphoria and happiness.
 People using cannabis in higher doses may also experience impaired coordination, which can compromise motor function and concentration.
-In extreme cases, people using cannabis in very large quantities may experience a toxic psychosis, which is an extremely disorienting condition involving feelings of paranoia, panic attacks and hallucinations.
+In extreme cases. people using cannabis in very large quantities may experience a toxic psychosis, which is an extremely disorienting condition involving feelings of paranoia, panic attacks and hallucinations.

 The ratio of cannabinoids in your product of choice may also influence how you respond.
-There is a lot of anecdotal evidence to suggest that CBD mitigates the psychoactive effects of THC, so CBD in combination with THC may produce a more calming effect.
+There is evidence to suggest that CBD mitigates the psychoactive effects of THC because of their interaction with CB1 and CB2 receptors, so CBD in combination with THC may produce a more calming effect.